sabir-aspose/words-docs-com/en/net/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

 timestamp: 2024-01-31-14-23-37
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains how Aspose.Words converts documents to PDF/A and PDF/UA formats, outlining supported compliance levels and conversion specifics.

+{{% /alert %}}

 PDF is a fixed page format that is very popular among users and is widely supported by various applications, as a PDF document looks the same on any device.
 For this reason, converting to PDF is an important feature of Aspose.Words.

 PDF is a complex format by itself, as it has a specific file structure, graphical model, font embedding, and some complex output functionality such as document structure tags, encryption, digital signatures, and editable forms.
 In addition, converting a document to PDF requires several calculation stages, which are complex and time-consuming.